WEBINAR - A Multidisciplinary Approach to the Diagnosis and Treatment of Breastfeeding Pain1 credit offered Recorded On: 03/12/2019

-WEBINAR - Lactation Support After Hospital Discharge in an Urban Community: The Impact of Follow-up Phone Calls, Outpatient Lactation Support Sessions, and Breastfeeding Café Meet Ups1 credit offered Includes a Live Event on 01/30/2019 at 11:00 AM (EST)
+WEBINAR - Lactation Support After Hospital Discharge in an Urban Community: The Impact of Follow-up Phone Calls, Outpatient Lactation Support Sessions, and Breastfeeding Café Meet Ups1 credit offered Recorded On: 01/30/2019

 This presentation will review NYU Langone's multi-faceted approach to providing prenatal anticipatory guidance and continued lactation support after hospital discharge to enhance optimal infant feeding.
 Discussion will include the implementation of our creative 3-pronged approach to engage the breastfeeding family.